Coal Creek, Queensland: Geography

 The watercourse Coal Creek enters the locality from the west (Biarra) and then meanders through the south of the locality before exiting to the east.
 Once it was a tributary of the Brisbane River but now contributes directly into the upper reaches of Lake Wivenhoe created by the Wivenhoe Dam across the river.

+The Brisbane Valley Highway enters the locality from the south (Esk), then forms part of the south-western boundary of the locality, before exiting to the west (Biarra).
+The Esk Kilcoy Road enters the locality from the south (Esk) and travels in a north-eastly direction through the locality, forming part of the south-east and the north-east boundary of the locality before exiting to the north-east (Caboonbah).

+The land use is predominantly grazing on native vegetation.

 History

 The locality presumably takes its name from the creek.

 Coal Creek Provisional School opened on 7 November 1892.
-On 1 January 1909 it became Coal Creek State School.
+By 1897, it had about 30 students.
+On 1 January 1909, it became Coal Creek State School.
 It closed in 1948.
+It was at 154 Coal Creek Road (27.1728°S 152.4334°E).